Greginkansas/-openhab-openhab1wiki/Modbus-Binding.md

 ````
 This is optional and default is `false`.
 For example, `modbus:writemultipleregisters=true` makes the binding to use FC16 when writing holding registers.

-### Configuration parameters specific to each slaves
+### Configuration parameters specific to each slave

 The slaves are configured using key value pairs in openhab config file using the following pattern: